Q: When should an adult’s eyes be examined?

 Q: How long for delivery of spectacles?

-Q: If resident loses spectacles how do you go about getting a replacement?
+Q: If patient loses spectacles how do you go about getting a replacement?

 A: In the information pack you should have received from Visioncall a repair or replacement form to be filled in and sent into branch.